codepo8/developer-advocacy-handbook/talk-delivery-tips.md

 remove, what can you put in to add value and fill up the rest of the time?
 There are a few things that can be important:

 * **Tell people where to find the slides of your talk**.
 Hardly anyone ever looks at them but everybody wants them.
-This is always the first question in Q&A
+This is always the first question in Q&A.
 * **Have a slide where to meet you and how to contact you**.
 Tell people why you use a certain channel and for what.
 Tell them how likely and fast you are to respond where.
 * **Have a slide about colleagues or people you work with in other companies** that are experts on that topic.
 If you\'re busy, people can contact these.
 * **Show where you are publishing and where your team is publishing things**.
 You don\'t want to be the only source of truth.